 Q: What should I wear?

-A: There is not a dress code at The Lighthouse.
+A: There is no dress code at The Lighthouse.
 We want you to be comfortable.
-Whether you dress semi-casual, in formal Sunday wear or dress in jeans and a T-shirt, it doesn’t matter.
+Whether you dress semi-casual, in formal Sunday wear, or dress in jeans and a T-shirt, it doesn’t matter.
 Just come as you are and worship The Lord.

 Q: What is a typical Sunday service like?

 A: The service begins at 10 a.m.
-The service consists of prayer, contemporary worship music and a Biblical-based message presented by Pastor Jason Jordan.
-The first Sunday of the month our members take Communion and it is open to everyone.
+The service consists of prayer, contemporary worship music, and a Biblical-based message presented by Pastor Jason Jordon.
+The second Sunday of the month our members take communion which is open to everyone.

 Q: Can my children sit with me during the service?